 A: As soon as you have your wedding date and find a photographer that you are happy with.
-The best photographers are booked sometimes years in advance, so the sooner that you book with them, the better to avoid disappointment.
+The best photographers are sometimes booked years in advance, so the sooner you book with them, the better to avoid disappointment.

 However, the shortest notice wedding that I have photographed gave me 2 days notice.
 If you’re having an off-season wedding or mid-week wedding, it shouldn’t be too much trouble to find someone at late notice.
 Read my ‘Guide on Last-Minute Weddings‘.

 Q. WHEN AND HOW IS OUR WEDDING BOOKING CONFIRMED?